binhho2607/Mercury/README.md

-# GCALLS_TEST
+# Mercury

-GCALLS_TEST is a web-based application that allows you to make phone calls over SIP.
+Mercury is a web-based application that allows you to make phone calls over SIP.
 It is integrated with a token-based authentication mechanism that allows the server to keep track of user-specific information such as their name, URI, IP address, and browser information.
 It is built with a user-friendly graphic interface to maximize user experience while deliver the functionalities that are needed.

 ## Installation